-- Step 1 Log in to the management console. - Step 2 Click in the upper left corner of the management console and select a region or project. - Step 3 Click in the upper left corner of the page and choose Security & Compliance > SecMaster. - Step 4 In the navigation pane on the left, choose Workspaces > Management.
+- Step 1 Log in to the management console. - Step 2 Click a in the upper left corner of the management console and select a region or project. - Step 3 Click in the upper left corner of the page and choose Security & Compliance > SecMaster. - Step 4 In the navigation pane on the left, choose Workspaces > Management.
 In the workspace list, click the name of the target workspace.

-- Step 5 In the navigation pane on the left, choose Risk Prevention > Baseline Inspection.
-On the displayed page, click the Security Standards tab.
-Then, click the Check Item tab. - Step 6 In the upper left corner above the check item list, click Import. - Step 7 In the dialog box displayed, click Download Template and complete the template. - Step 8 In the displayed dialog box, click Add File and upload the completed template file.
+- Step 6 In the upper left corner above the check item list, click Import. - Step 7 In the dialog box displayed, click Download Template and complete the template. - Step 8 In the displayed dialog box, click Add File and upload the completed template file.